Approximate Bregman near neighbors in sublinear time: Beyond the triangle inequality: The General Case: Asymmetric Divergences

-As before, we find the smallest enclosing Bregman cube of side length $s$ that encloses our point set, and then construct a compressed Euclidean quad-tree in pre-processing.
+As before, we find the smallest enclosing Bregman cube of side-length $s$ that encloses our point set, and then construct a compressed Euclidean quad-tree in pre-processing.
 Let $L_i$ denote the cells at the $i$-th level.